haloboy777/html_scraper/README.md

 # HTML SCRAPERS
-Html Scraper(s) to extract internet without browser and you :P
+Html Scraper(s) to extract internet without browser and you

-1. Get news from Hacker news and put it in a text file
+Function : Get news from Hacker news and put it in a text file